Florune/florune-documentation/src/introduction.md

 ### **1. Non-Custodial Funds**

-Users control their assets at all times.
+Users control their assets directly at all times.
 Payments use native tokens or stablecoins, and funds never pass through platform custody.

 ### **2. Non-Custodial Data Architecture**

 Users store their own files—on decentralized networks or their preferred centralized storage.
-Florune only verifies proofs, guaranteeing privacy and autonomy.
+Florune verifies proofs, guaranteeing privacy and autonomy.

-### **3. On-Chain Digital Signatures**
+### **3. On-Chain Verification**

 Every action is cryptographically signed and recorded, creating: